arieivs/42/1_born2beroot/README.md

 Swap area is used to keep your applications running when you run out of RAM.
 In other words, is a fake RAM that resides in your hard-drive.
 Learn more on [Swap area here](https://askubuntu.com/questions/508870/what-is-a-swap-area).

-👀 how LVM works and what it is all about??? https://www.ibm.com/docs/en/informix-servers/12.10?topic=storage-logical-volume-manager

 <br />